 What is Periodontal Therapy

 Periodontal therapy is a set of treatments that target the gums (the periodontium) and the bone that supports your teeth.
 The goal is simple: remove the germs that cause infection, let the tissues heal, and prevent future damage.
-Therapy can be non-surgical, such as a deep cleaning, or surgical, such as repairing gum recession.
-Dr. Gartner will choose the right care based on how advanced your gum disease is.
+Therapy can be non-surgical, such as a deep cleaning, or surgical, such as gum recession repair.
+Dr. Gartner will choose the right course of treatment based on the severity of your gum disease.

 Care usually begins with a careful exam.
 This may include measuring the spaces (pockets) between your gums and teeth, checking for bleeding, and taking X‑rays to see bone levels.
 With this information, Dr. Gartner creates a plan just for you.
 Many people start with deep cleaning to remove plaque and tartar below the gumline.
 After healing, you’ll return for gum maintenance visits to keep bacteria under control.